We are open and COVID-19 SECURE. Click here to find out more

 Are vaccinated against myxomatosis and Viral Haemorrhagic Diarrhoea (VHD).
 Rabbits can be vaccinated from 5 weeks of age.

-Vaccines are proven to control the above diseases, so please do not let your pet’s immunity lapse.
-You are most welcome to discuss with the veterinary surgeon the best frequency for vaccinations and boosters for the health of your pet.
+most welcome to discuss with the veterinary surgeon the best frequency for vaccinations and boosters for the health of your pet.

 Contact us for more information.